 My most long-term client so far was

-Finally, I was able to work as the Communications Director for my mom’s legislative political campaigns in 2018 and again in 2020.
+I was able to work as the Communications Director for my mom’s legislative political campaigns in 2018 and again in 2020.
 I designed and managed the campaign website, created content and managed campaign newsletters, social media posts, print/digital advertisements, produced and edited campaign videos and radio ads, and managed endorsements and press.
-This freelance job (which was a semi-remote income opportunity) afforded me the majority of the money I used for my van remodel and eventually the down payment on my off-grid house.
+This freelance job (which was remote in 2020) afforded me the majority of the money I used for my van remodel and eventually the down payment on my off-grid house.

-These skills will be especially appealing to startups and mom and pop shops that don’t necessarily need someone with years of experience in this area and won’t require you to work in an office with regular hours.
+These skills will be especially appealing to startups, small organizations, and mom and pop shops that don’t necessarily need someone with years of experience or a specific degree in this area, and won’t require you to work in an office with regular hours.

 I particularly love Idealist.org because they are a job network for socially and eco-conscious people and organizations.
 You can just search for “remote” jobs using their filters.